Funded early education for two, three and four year olds

 If a child has moved to a new house, please update their address details.

-All parents must complete a SCC Declaration Form each term.
+All parents must complete a SCC Declaration Form each funded period.
 This is the Provider Agreement between yourself and the parent for the funding and contains all the required terms and conditions.
 It also discloses any other provider that the child is attending and reduces the risk of over-claims.

 You must ensure that parents fill in their address and postcode and that the name of the child is their full legal name (as stated on the birth certificate or valid passport).
 You should not complete any of the information requested on the front of the page except for the setting name and URN.